nrfconnect/sdk-nrf/samples/bluetooth/fast_pair/locator_tag/README.rst

          * Blinks at a 0.25 second interval if the DFU mode is enabled.

       LED 2:
-         Indicates that the ringing action is in progress.
-         Depending on the ringing state:
+         Depending on the motion detected event, the ringing state, and the motion detector state:

+         * Blinks fast twice if the motion detected event appears.
-         * Lit if the device is ringing.
+         * Lit if the device is ringing and no motion detection event is being indicated.
+         * Blinks at a 0.25 second interval if the motion detector is active and none of the above conditions are met.
-         * Off if the device is not ringing.
+         * Off if none of the above conditions are met.

       LED 3:
          Depending on the FMDN provisioning state and the Fast Pair advertising state: